dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/03-Setup/02-Create-VHD-Storage-Directory-Using-PowerShell.md

 Create a folder named: Win-2019-SRV-VHD
 Note: you can use any name but I chose this because it representes the servers VHD

+This folder will store the virtual disk files used by Hyper-V.

+---